Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Many cruisers depart Florida in late fall and spend the winter exploring the islands.

-While cruising remains possible, summer brings warmer temperatures, increased humidity, and the potential for tropical systems.
+While cruising remains possible from June to September, summer brings warmer temperatures, increased humidity, and the potential for tropical systems.
 Most seasonal cruisers relocate or maintain heightened weather awareness during this period.

-Among the countless destinations throughout the Bahamas, three regions consistently rank among Leopard owners’ favorites.
+Among the countless destinations throughout the Bahamas, three regions consistently rank high among returning cruisers.

 The Abacos